 No, all the meat/protein elements are cooked and dried before blending with the other ingredients.
 The majority of vegetables are raw but dried and either flaked or ground before blending and pressing.

 Walker & Drake cold pressed should always stored in a cool dry location away from direct light.DO NOT STORE IN AN AIR TIGHT CONTAINER.
 Our bags have tiny perforations in them to allow the food to breath.

 While the general technique of making it is the same that can’t be said of recipes.
 At Walker & Drake we have developed our own recipe with good meat content and great mix of vegetables and botanicals.
 Specifically, our recipe is great for ease of digestion and joint care.

-We use DPD as our delivery partner for orders of our food and 98% of deliveries are made next working day.
-If you place your order before midday on a weekday you are likely to receive your order next day (Mon-Fri).
+We use DPD as our delivery partner for orders of our food and 98% of deliveries are made next working day (Mon-Fri).
+If you place your order before midday on a weekday you are likely to receive your order the next day (Mon-Fri).
+DPD do not generally deliver on weekends.
 DPD will text you when your delivery is due, you can then manage your delivery preferences if required.
 For smaller orders you can chose a Royal Mail 48 hour service.
 For sample pack deliveries we use Royal Mail – deliveries can take 2-5 working days.
 Find out more here https://www.walkeranddrake.com/pages/delivery-details

 Yes, but we can only accept returns of unopened and undamaged bags of our food and within 14 days of delivery.
 If you return the bag(s) back to us you must pay for the delivery.
 We will refund you on receipt minus a 10% administration fee.